Liaison Director/ Contact person

 Our Track Setters of the Day are responsible for the operations on their day.

-The Extra Gang are volunteers who assist with the maintenance and grooming of our trails using snowmobiles to groom the narrow trails.
+The Small Equipment Crew are volunteers who assist with the maintenance and grooming of our trails using snowmobiles to groom the narrow trails.

 If you are interested in helping